-The aggregate results suggest total employment in the Craft Distilling industry is approaching 2000 jobs nationally.
+The aggregate results suggest total employment in the craft distilling industry is approaching 2,000 jobs nationally.

 Map 2: Craft Distillery Employment by State

 Not surprisingly, employment closely follows production volumes.
-And we see not only growth in direct jobs across the country, but also follow-on effects as Craft Distilleries are involved in local communities to a much greater extent than major spirits brands.
+And we see not only growth in direct jobs across the country, but also follow-on effects as craft distilleries are involved in local communities to a much greater extent than major spirits brands.

 Conclusion

-The Craft Distilled spirits market in the US continues to grow along its well-established trajectory.
-The 2014 Survey validates the market’s growth both in number of entrants, and expansion among existing entrants.
-Should current trends continue, by 2020 there will be well over 1000 Craft Distilleries approaching 7-8% of total US distilled spirits volumes sold.
+The craft distilled spirits market in the US continues to grow along its established trajectory.
+The 2014 survey validates the market’s growth both in number of entrants, and expansion by existing entrants.
+Should the trend continue, by 2020 there will be well over 1,000 craft distilleries, approaching 7-8% of total US distilled spirits volumes sold.